DuncanDai/LineSegmentsDetection/README.md

 # LineSegmentsDetection
 Including classical image processing and deep learning based methods

+## Overview of the homepage (current page)
+1 The directories with a name prefix `g_` show the global data.
+- The other directories each represent one LSD method.

-Note: all related papers are in the `papers` directory.
+2 All related papers are in the `g_papers` directory.
-- the file with a name prefix `DL_` implies that DL-based method has been used.
+- The file with a name prefix `DL_` implies that DL-based method has been implemented.

 ## Classical image processing
 1-1 CannyLines 2015 （source code: C/C++）